 Injection of salivary glands with Botulinum toxin (Myobloc and Xeomin) has emerged as a new treatment since year 2000.
 This results in a reduction in saliva production and improvement in drooling.
 It is an effective treatment for a variety of disorders with different aetiologies and has very few side effects.

 Dr. Kashouty is a leading expert on the treatment using Botulinum toxins under ultrasound-guided.
 He believes in using all possible tools in managing symptoms.
-The goal is to find the right personalized treatment for each person with to improve the quality of life.
+The goal is to find the right personalized treatment for each person to improve the quality of life.